Yukinobu Hoshino

 Yukinobu Hoshino (星野 之宣, Hoshino Yukinobu) is a Japanese manga artist.

 Life

 He was born in Kushiro, Hokkaidō and dropped out of Aichi Prefectural University of Fine Arts and Music after two years of studying mid-semester from the fine arts department.
 He moved to Tokyo in order to pursue a career as a professional manga artist.
 He made his professional debut in 1975 with Kotetsu no Queen.
-At the age of 21, he won the Tezuka Award for an outstanding manga of a newcomer artist for Harukanaru Asa and Osamu Tezuka personally highly praised it.
+At the age of 21, he won the Tezuka Award for an outstanding manga of a newcomer artist for Harukanaru Asa and Osamu Tezuka, known as "the Father of Manga" (マンガの父, Manga no Chichi), highly praised it.
 He became known for his science fiction manga.
 An early success came in 1976, when he wrote Blue City for Weekly Shonen Jump.
 He won an Excellence Prize at the 2008 Japan Media Arts Festival for Munakata Kyouju Ikouroku.

 He works from his home in Sapporo.

 Style

 He liked Osamu Tezuka's and Jiro Kuwata's science fiction manga while growing up and watching 2001: A Space Odyssey while in junior high school was a transformative experience for him.
 Matazō Kayama was a painter he liked during his studies.

 Initially, his artistic style was similar to that of Mikiya Mochizuki and had humoristic touches, but moved on to the gekiga style.
 He is known for using the gekiga style to create detailed and serious science fiction stories based on American and European SF novels but creating a completely different storyline.
 He had also drawn various works based on ancient and pre-historic histories.
 Amongst other things, he is known for his graphic novel series, 2001 Nights.